jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 <i>Notch</i>, the creator behind <i>MineCraft</i>, among other infamous game developers are notorious for competing and performing well throughout a history of Ludum Dare game jam competitions.

-While tangible treasures are not the prize, <i>notary</i> and a <i>claim-to-fame</i> are as any competitor who has rated high in any of the LD submission categories should be proud about.
+While tangible treasures are not the prize, <i>notary</i> and a <i>claim-to-fame</i> are a very real prize.
+As any competitor who has rated high in any of the LD submission categories should be proud about their achievements.

 > The best rating we’ve achieved thus far was 39th in the “Fun” category for our entry “Tiny Turf Tussle” in the last Ludum Dare competition—LD56.